 - The Data Center is a large, proven, world class data center with a large client base and a solid reputation of national users who cannot afford security lapses, shutdowns of any sort and are as hack-proof as is possible.
-Qualitech, as an example uses Google Cloud to insure the reliability, speed and security you are entitled to.
+Qualitech, as an example uses Google Cloud or Microsoft Azure to insure the reliability, speed and security you are entitled to.
 Beware of local Data Centers or co-hosted data centers that some companies use to take advantage of underworked servers.

 - Choose a company that approaches your business issues before the technology features.
 The conversion to a Cloud based solution can be relatively effortless or plagued by downtime and confusion.
 Approaching your individual business needs MUST be the first consideration in making a choice of a technology partner.